Bob Stanley (musician): Books

-Stanley wrote two books that document the history of popular music.
-The 2022 book Let's Do It: The Birth of Pop Music: A History examines the history of popular music from the start of recorded music until the advent of rock and roll in the early 1950s.
+Stanley has written two books that document the history of popular music.
 The 2013 book Yeah Yeah Yeah: The Story of Modern Pop examines the history of pop music from the publication of the first British pop chart in 1952 until the advent of iTunes.
+Its followup, the 2022 book Let's Do It: The Birth of Pop Music: A History, examines the history of popular music from the start of recorded music until the advent of rock and roll in the early 1950s.
+Let's Do It was originally titled Too Darn Hot.

-In 2007, with Paul Kelly Stanley edited Match Day, a book of football programme artwork.
+In 2007, with Paul Kelly, Stanley edited Match Day, a book of football programme artwork.

+In 2023, Stanley published Bee Gees: Children of the World, a biography of the Bee Gees, with Nine Eight Books, an imprint of Bonnier Books.

-Stanley was the winner of the 2017 Eccles British Library Writers in Residence Award, which supports his research for Too Darn Hot using the Library's American collections.
+Stanley was the winner of the 2017 Eccles British Library Writers in Residence Award, which supported his research for Let's Do It using the Library's American collections.